mineo/lala/docs/source/options.rst

     A comma-separated list of plugins to load at startup.
 The plugin "base" is always loaded, it contains basic commands like "help" and "reconnect".

+- debug
+    Optional.

+    if "yes", this has the same effect as specifying --verbose on the command line.